NeilAllen/ruby_rails/Home.md

 `.bash_profile` or `.bashrc`, but put rbenv configuration in `.profile`.

 For zsh, you may experience better results with `.zshrc` instead of `.zshenv`.

+See [[Unix shell initialization]] for more info about how config files get loaded.

 ### Rubinius 2.0 in Ruby 1.9 mode